ClarissaAlberts/rock-paper-scissors/README.md

-Primitive Rock, Paper, Scissors game.
+A Rock, Paper, Scissors game with a GUI created in HTML/CSS.